 Our firm can use one or more of the following defenses to address your situation:

-If you were driving a large vehicle, like an SUV or big-rig truck, you might have attributed the impact to hitting a curb or running over debris – not a collision.
+If you were driving a large vehicle, like an SUV, you might have attributed the impact to hitting a curb or running over debris–– not a collision.
 We could argue that because you didn’t know about the accident, you didn’t stop.

 You Were Under the Influence of Prescription Drugs

 Texas prohibits driving under the influence of drugs or alcohol.
-However, if you were recently prescribed a medication and did not know about its side effects (like drowsiness, clouded judgment, etc.), we could argue that this impeded your ability to drive safely.
+However, if you were recently prescribed a medication and did not know about its side effects (like drowsiness, clouded judgment, etc.), we could argue that this impeded your driving ability.

 After being involved in a collision, the “adrenaline rush” could have affected your logical reasoning.
 We can consult with medical experts to support this assertion.

-How Our Firm Can Build Your Accident Case in Texas
+How Our Firm Advocates for Defendants in Texas

 Our primary goal is to defend your legal rights.
 We can do this by: